 Customer will provide access to its facility where possible in a timely manner that is in compliance with its normal operating procedures.
 In the event that access cannot be provided to INL due to circumstances that are beyond Customer’s control or based on Customer operating procedures then INL will not be deemed responsible for any delays in effecting repairs.

 INL is expected to have all configurations regarding customer service available to its authorized staff to effect repairs without the need to consult Customer to provide such information.
 Once a fault is resolved INL will provide Customer with an incident report within two (2) business days the details of which are outlined in the agreed fault management and escalation procedures.

-INL will monitor and analyze the performance of the network services provided to Customer and report on the first business day of the month on the previous month’s performance, provided customer is paying for advanced monitoring services.
+INL will monitor and analyze the performance of the network services provided to the Customer and report on the first business day of the month on the previous month’s performance, provided customer is paying for advanced monitoring services.
 The report will include all calendar days.

-The Customer’s sole remedy for any failure or non-performance of the Service shall be an adjustment or repair of the Service and in the event such downtime exceeds six (6) consecutive hours, a pro-rata refund of any applicable fees for the period of the Service downtime is applicable.
-For any other claim concerning performance or non-performance by INL, Customer’s damages, if any, shall be limited to those actually proven as directly attributable to INL and shall be subject to the limits set forth in this paragraph.
-INL’s liability for damages to Customer or its authorized users for any cause whatsoever, and regardless of the form of action, whether in contract or in tort, including negligence, in the aggregate, shall be limited to the amount of charges paid by Customer for use of the Service under this Agreement during the twelve month period preceding the date of such a breach by INL.
+The Customer’s sole remedy for any failure or non-performance of the Service shall be an adjustment or repair of the Service and in the event, such downtime exceeds six (6) consecutive hours, a pro-rata refund of any applicable fees for the period of the Service downtime is applicable.
+For any other claim concerning performance or non-performance by INL, Customer’s damages, if any, shall be limited to those proven as directly attributable to INL and shall be subject to the limits set forth in this paragraph.
+INL’s liability for damages to Customer or its authorized users for any cause whatsoever, and regardless of the form of action, whether in contract or tort, including negligence, in the aggregate, shall be limited to the number of charges paid by the Customer for use of the Service under this Agreement during the twelve month period preceding the date of such a breach by INL.